bcgov/bcgovr/README.md

 ### Functions

-`use_bcgov_github` Open a new bcgov R project with [git version control](https://git-scm.com/), a [bcgov GitHub repository](https://github.com/bcgov), and add files that ensure the project meets [bcgov GitHub requirements](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md).

-`use_bcgov_git` Open a new bcgov R project with [git version control](https://git-scm.com/) and add files that ensure the project meets [bcgov GitHub requirements](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md).

-`create_bcgov_project` & `create_bcgov_package` Create a new R project or package with folders & files that encourage best practice in scientific computing *and* with files that ensure the project meets [bcgov GitHub requirements](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md).
-These functions can be used to create a new project in the R console or by selecting the [*bcgovr Project Template*](#analysis-and-package-templates) in [RStudio](https://www.rstudio.com/).
-The `create_bcgov_` functions can also be used to populate an existing R project or package.
+`create_bcgov_project` & `create_bcgov_package` Create a new R project or R package with folders & files that encourage best practice in scientific computing *and* with files that ensure the project meets [bcgov GitHub requirements](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md).

+`use_bcgov_git` Add [git](https://git-scm.com/) version control to an R project *and* add files that ensure the project meets [bcgov GitHub requirements](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md).

+`use_bcgov_github` Open a [bcgov GitHub repository](https://github.com/bcgov) for an R project *and* add files that ensure the project meets [bcgov GitHub requirements](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md).

-`use_bcgov_req` Add files to a new or existing R project or package to meet [bcgov GitHub requirements](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md).
-You can also add the [required files](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md) individually using `use_bcgov_contributing`, `use_bcgov_licence`, `use_bcgov_readme`, `use_bcgov_code_of_conduct`.
+`use_bcgov_req` Add files to a new or existing R project to meet [bcgov GitHub requirements](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md).
+You can also add the [bcgov required files](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md) individually using `use_bcgov_contributing`, `use_bcgov_licence`, `use_bcgov_readme`, `use_bcgov_readme_rmd`, `use_bcgov_code_of_conduct`.

+These functions can collectively be used by selecting the [*bcgovr Project Template*](#analysis-and-package-templates) in [RStudio](https://www.rstudio.com/) to create a new R project or R package for bcgov GitHub.

 ### Addins